-Learners will need to address the needs of the rich with as much care as those of the info proletariat.
+Learners will address the needs of the rich with as much care as those of the info proletariat.
 In other words, a thousand times more skillfully than weapon managers ever got away with.
-Unlike weapon dissidents with their reflexive rejection of the Other, Learners will require the enthusiastic cooperation, expertise and capital management of info elites.
+Unlike weapon dissidents with their reflexive rejection of the rich, Learners will require the enthusiastic cooperation, expertise and capital management of info elites.
 Without their support, none of this transformation will be possible.

 Humanity has barely accumulated enough capital and good will to undertake this Learner transformation.
-Any societal breakdown (of the kind weapon dissidents keep calling for) would drive us to inferior lowerof weapon barbarism and eventual annihilation.
-We can no longer afford the mass destruction, pilferage and terror of the kind we’d agreed – while heaving big sighs! – were regrettably unavoidable.
+Any societal breakdown (of the kind weapon dissidents keep calling for) would drive us to lowerof weapon barbarism and eventual annihilation.
+We can no longer afford the mass destruction, pilferage and terror of the kind we’d agreed – while heaving great big sighs! – were regrettably unavoidable.

 I recall a story about a young mountain tribesman who got arrested for enforcing a blood feud.
 When the police asked him why he had murdered an innocent stranger, he said it was because his mother had urged him on.
 Women are just as lethal as men in this context, perhaps more so.
 Most of them will serve peace with even greater enthusiasm.